 A separate memo (maximum 1 page) naming suggested reviewers should be submitted along with the application.
 The memo should include the PI's name, the proposal title, and the name, affiliations, phone number, and email of two to four UW faculty or Research Scientists who would be able to provide a thorough and objective review of the proposal.
-Do not name faculty who are also applying for an ADAI Small Grant.
 The review committee is not obliged to select from this list.